GYan-Pivotal/geode-sample/README.md

 1. assign same memory to all the cacheserver

+1. assign all the members of a cluster in one switch, to avoid network issues

 1. assign 2G or 4G to locator

 2. avoid to put locator and cacheserver on 1 host, that will cause this host to be a different one than the other hosts